my-graphene/doc/client-instructions-en.md

 ---

-Apply to be a merchant, acquire the permission to trade your data in MyGrapheneChain data exchange.
+Apply to be a merchant, acquire the permission to trade your data in MyGChain data exchange.

-Please refer to [MyGrapheneChain](/rui-ui.md) for detailed methods.
+Please refer to [MyGChain](/ui.md) for detailed methods.

 ### Loyalty plan

 ---

 Loyalty plan, aiming to encourage RUI holders to hold RUI in the long term.
 Participants are required to lock certain amount of RUI for a stipulated period of time in their wallets.
-MyGrapheneChain will take some shares of bonus to reward the participants.
+MyGChain will take some shares of bonus to reward the participants.

 After RUI is transferred to the wallet, at RUI home page (Click “Account” in the top navigating column of the wallet to go back to the home page), click RUI column then click 【Join in loyalty plan】, shown as the following picture：![](/assets/loyalty.jpg)